-- (1) Adjusted EBITDA is a non-GAAP financial measure and has the same meaning as defined in the Company's management's discussion and analysis for the year ended December 31, 2022 filed on SEDAR at www.sedar.com.
-Refer to the Non-GAAP Financial Measure section of this Circular for more information. - (2) Please see "Compensation of the Named Executive Officers Summary Compensation Table".
+- (1) Adjusted EBITDA is a non-GAAP financial measure and has the same meaning as defined in the Company's management's discussion and analysis for the year ended December 31, 2023 filed on SEDAR+ at www.sedarplus.ca.
+Refer to "Specified Financial Measures" for discussion of the use of this measure. - (2) Please see "Compensation of the Named Executive Officers Summary Compensation Table".